Browser Plugin Installation

 the Regenerate button to display a new password.

 DataVault monitors your usage to determine if there are periods of inactivity that may indicate you stepped away from your computer.
-After an inactivity delay
+After an user selected

 you are using DataVault.

 To mask a field click on the mask icon to the right of the field value in the item details form.
 Click once to mask the field and a second time to unmask the field.
 The Mask button in the toolbar will toggle all masked fields in list view and in the item details form.

 You can create a secure copy of all the items, categories, types and templates stored in DataVault using the backup feature.
 You can restore the data from this